seantempesta/re-natal/README.md

   - Works in Android simulator Genymotion (with re-natal use-figwheel -H 10.0.3.2)
   - Works in stock Android emulator (with re-natal use-figwheel -H 10.0.2.2)
   - Figwheel REPL can be started within nREPL
+  - Simultaneous development of iOS and Android apps is supported
   - You can reload app any time, no problem.
-  - "Debug in Chrome" is not required anymore.
   - Custom react-native components are supported (with re-natal use-component <name>)
   - Source maps are available when you "Debug in Chrome"
 - Optimizations :simple is used to compile "production" index.ios.js and index.android.js